broeker/jumpsuit/src/pages/index.md

   title: Why Kaldi
   description: >-
     From the dawn of time, web developers hath sought to make things better.
     Faster.
 Smarter.
 Easier.
-Instead our lives have become more difficult, our projects more expensive, and our products more difficult to support and manage.
+Instead our lives have become more difficult.
+Our projects more expensive.
+Our products more difficult to support and manage.
-description: 'The number of people who love interacting with their CMS is near zero. '
+description: Th
 intro:
   blurbs:
     - image: /img/coffee.png